rlalik/HelloFitty/README.md

   * third marker shows parameter #3 with fixed value `1` and preserved limits `0`--`2`
   * parameters #4 and #5 are free without limits

-The entry can be prepended with `@` which tells fitter that this function is found but the fitting is explicitly disabled:
+The entry can be prep-ended with `@` which tells fitter that this function is found but the fitting is explicitly disabled:
 ```text
  test_hist  -10  10  2  gaus(0) expo(3) | 10 : 0 20 1 f 1 F 0 2 1 -1
 @some_hist  -10  10  2  gaus(0) expo(3) | 10 : 0 20 1 f 1 F 0 2 1 -1